 Jesus’ core message was that God loved them, God forgives them, God accepts them, even in the midst of their infirmities.
 Jesus showed this by loving, forgiving, healing and accepting—especially the ones that other communities found unacceptable.
 The communities that were established on the concept that “Doing unto others as you would have them do to you,” is significantly different than the popular concept of “Do what you want as long as you don’t stop others from doing the same.”

+In Luke’s Gospel, Jesus is teaching about how this “Godly Community” will act toward one another: If you love those who love you, what credit is that to you?
+For even sinners love those who love them.
+If you do good to those who do good to you, what credit is that to you?
+For even sinners do the same.
+If you lend to those from whom you hope to receive, what credit is that to you?
+Even sinners lend to sinners, to receive as much again.
 But love your enemies, do good, and lend, expecting nothing in return.
 Your reward will be great, and you will be children of the Most High; for he is kind to the ungrateful and the wicked.
 Be merciful, just as your Father is merciful.

 He also told them a parable: Can a blind person guide a blind person?
 Will not both fall into a pit?
 A disciple is not above the teacher, but everyone who is fully qualified will be like the teacher.

 (Luke 6: 32—36, 39—40)